Make an LED Blink With Buttons And With Code

 Before you build your circuit, you need to set up the operating system on your Raspberry Pi and install viam-server on the Pi:

-Follow the Raspberry Pi Setup Guide to set up the operating system.
+Power your Pi on and follow the Raspberry Pi Setup Guide to set up the operating system.

 Add a new machine in the Viam app.
-Then follow the setup instructions to install viam-server on the computer you’re using for your project and connect to the Viam app.
-Wait until your machine has successfully connected.
+On the machine’s page, follow the setup instructions to install viam-server on the computer you’re using for your project.
+Wait until your machine has successfully connected to the Viam app.

 If you encounter issues, reach out to us on the Viam Community Discord.